In an effort to keep our segment leaderboards as fair as possible, we ask you to follow these guidelines:

 - Use the E-bike Ride and Virtual Ride activity types

-- Hide motor-paced rides from leaderboards
+- Hide motor-paced rides (cycling behind a vehicle) from leaderboards

 - Manipulated GPS data is not allowed on any leaderboards

-- How to responsibly participate in segment leaderboards on Strava
+- Responsibly participate in segment leaderboards

 Guidelines for motorized and non-traditional bicycles: